• Apr 23, 2025

 The following article is allowed in cabin baggage but not in checked-in baggage:

-- Electronic devices consist of lithium and lithium-ion cells, including cameras, laptops, cellular phones, and camcorders for personal use.
+• Electronic devices include lithium and lithium-ion cells, such as cameras, laptops, cellular phones, and camcorders for personal use.

 Any guns or weapons: